wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-identities/includes/identity-access-management.md

 - **Identification cards**: The use of ID cards is one of the oldest and most prevalent methods of identification.
 ID cards that show clear pictures of employees ensure that the person entering the premises is an authorized individual.
 Scanners can be installed to check legitimacy, in case of a counterfeit ID.
 - **Personal Identification numbers**: Using PINs is another best practice for secure access.
 PINs are codes that are entered at the doors using keypads before accessing a building.
 Each employee is assigned a unique access PIN that is updated regularly.
 - **Smart cards**: Smart cards are increasingly being used as a secure way of controlling physical access.
-They can be used to authenticate an individual’s identity, and determine the correct level of access.
+They can be used to authenticate an individual's identity, and determine the correct level of access.
 Smart cards can be programmed to allow specific employees to access restricted areas.
 - **Biometrics**: Biometrics is one of the most secure methods of authenticating the identity of a user who needs to access assets and resources in your organization.
 A biometric reader typically scans the physical traits, such as a fingerprint or handprint, face, voice, or eyes before giving secure access.

 ## Methods to determine typical access for an identity